 May not fit under all cabinets

-With a classic, no-fuss design and straightforward features, the 5300 does everything you need from a basic blender.
-It has an on/off toggle, a pulse toggle, and a variable speed dial to precisely control your blending.
-It comes with a 64-ounce, low-profile container that gives you plenty of space for blending and fits under most kitchen cabinets so you can tuck it away in the corner of your counter if you don't have a lot of cabinet space for storage.
+With a classic, no-fuss design and straightforward features, the 5300 has an on/off toggle, a pulse toggle, and a variable speed dial to precisely control your blending.
+It comes with a 64-ounce, low-profile container that gives you plenty of space for blending and fits under most kitchen cabinets, so you can tuck it away in the corner of your counter if you don't have a lot of cabinet space.

 Most affordable Ascent model